lunarstorm/laravel-ddd/README.md

     ],
 ],
 ```
-The default configuration above will result in the following:
+The configuration above will result in the following:
 ```bash
 ddd:model Invoicing:Invoice --controller --resource --requests
 ```